katur/dotfiles/macos_setup.md

 it into Font Book app.
 Once installed, change Terminal preferences to use the font.
 I got: Droid Sans Mono for Powerline Regular.

-TODO: change this section to be about importing iTerm preferences
+TODO: deprecate this section in favor of iTerm

 ## Command Line Tools